The other, called tropical astrology, is practiced in the Americas, Europe, Australia, and parts of Africa. We could call it “Western” astrology.

 Western astrology has accomplished a great deal in the past fifty years.
 Data collecting has been transformed into an international cooperative effort.
 Important standards concerning its accuracy have been established.
 I understand a project to translate no longer extant astrology texts has transpired.
 Research with more traditional astrology, which I would know nothing about, has likely been ongoing.
 For me, however, it is the data which is most important.
 With it, research--including my own--has become possible that was impossible fifty years ago.

 This paper, however, is about the co-existence of two zodiacs--roughly Eastern and Western--and the common assertion they “both work.”
-I have tried to illustrate why that has appeared to be the case but is not in my opinion, which I re-iterate:
+I have tried to illustrate why that has appeared to be the case but, in my opinion, is not.
+I re-iterate:

 Even as a science--that is, a system comprised of methods that produce consistent, reproducible results and better alignment of data--recognition of individual astrologers and the science as a whole will still not be free from the success (and failure) factor in their own charts.
 As a science, however, it will be able to correct itself better than it does as an art.

 This is true in all fields, including all the other sciences.
 After all, Einstein was not only right about something, he had a chart with non-harmonic venus and (slow, secondary progressed) jupiter on Angles facilitating his general life success.
-His work, however, was tested by others for more than his personal success, and was thereafter admitted to the body of his science.
+There is nothing better than venus and jupiter on Angles for doing that.
+His work, however, was tested by others for more than his personal success, and was thereafter admitted to the body of science.

 The difference between the sidereal and solar year was inconvenient and messy.
-Therefore, in essence, those early tropical astrologers eliminated the sidereal year.
-In doing so they made certain calculations easier.
+Therefore, in essence, those early tropical astrologers "eliminated" the sidereal year with respect to their astrology.
+In doing so, apparently, certain calculations were made easier.

 Nature, though usually immensely regular and often beautiful in form, is not one hundred per cent regular.
 Some cycles do not--though it seems they should--fit into other cycles.
 Another example different from the two “years” is: twelve lunar cycles do not fit neatly into either year.